VincentHui/node-tech-test/README.md

 use `npm i` to install the packages and `npm start` to start the express server, then input a command like such to get results

 `http://localhost:3000/?sort=priority`

+it returns a string with line breaks describing each servers id, category, priority and description